jthuraisamy/TelemetrySourcerer/README.md

 - Determine which sources of telemetry generate particular types of events.
 - Validate whether using the tool's tampering capabilities can lead to detection.

-For more information on building a private lab, consider reading my post on [Diverting EDR Telemetry to Private Infrastructure](http://jackson-t.ca/edr-reversing-evading-03.html).
+For details on building a private lab, consider reading my post on [Diverting EDR Telemetry to Private Infrastructure](http://jackson-t.ca/edr-reversing-evading-03.html).

 ## Features